 By working closely with healthcare, scientific and industrial experts, CERN can ensure it provides solutions to the end-users’ needs.

-The CERN KT Medical Applications (KT-MA) Section coordinates and provides operational support for CERN’s MA activities.
+- The CERN KT Medical Applications Strategy Support Team (KT-MA) coordinates and provides operational support for CERN’s MA activities.
 It also negotiates and puts in place the necessary agreements with selected project partners.